 You can lodge dental implant claims if you have suffered complications due to a dental implant.
-Contact our solicitors today to get started.
+Contact our dental negligence claims solicitors today to get started.

 Dental implants have been in high demand in recent years.
 In fact, an estimated 130,000 dental implants were placed in the UK in 2012, and this number has increased tremendously.
 Most people with tooth decay, missing or chipped teeth, infection, opt for dental implants because it is a long lasting and less invasive option.

-Although dental implants involve a simple procedure, the success and longevity of an implant is largely reliant on the expertise and skill of your dentist.
+Dental implant procedure is relatively simple and straightforward.
+However, the success and longevity of an implant is largely reliant on the expertise and skill of your dentist.

-Can a dental implant fail?
 Absolutely yes!
-Some patients simply fall into incompetent hands and may not receive a high enough standard of care, causing them to suffer consequences of their dentist’s action.
-This is termed dental negligence and should never be tolerated.
+Some patients simply fall into incompetent hands and may not receive the right standard of care.
+This will cause them to suffer the consequences of their dentist’s action.
+This is dental negligence and should not be tolerated.

 What You Should Know About Dental Implants?

-Dental implants are fixed structures (artificial tooth root) that are implanted to your jaw bone as a replacement for missing teeth.
+Dental implants are fixed structures (artificial tooth root) that are implanted to your jaw bone to replace missing teeth.
 It is an advanced treatment solution as opposed to dentures and bridges.
 If your implant fitting has been done correctly, your dental implant should last about 10 – 12 years.
 A wrong procedure may lead to certain dental complications and personal injury.

 Cost Of Dental Implants

-In the UK, dental implants are usually very expensive and cost varies depending on the dental implant specialist UK that handles your procedure/treatment.
-However, generally, the average cost of dental implants may vary from around £1,800 to £3,000 per tooth.
+In the UK, dental implants are usually very expensive.
+The cost varies and depends on the dental implant specialist handling your procedure/treatment.
+However, the average cost of dental implants may fall between £1,800 to £3,000 per tooth.

 Types Of Dental Implants